 Humans are naturally social creatures – We’re pack animals.
 We’ll carry out social distancing to the best of our ability, but it comes at a cost.
 While you can use online survey tools to find out people’s perceptions on things, why not ask them how they’re doing?
 You can even use your survey tools to disseminate information about the virus, clear misconceptions with embedded links and images and assuage their concerns.

 Voxco is trusted by researchers across verticals in 30+ countries.
-If you want a robust Multichannel Market Research survey software to launch surveys at unparalleled scale.
+Check out our Market Research hub to learn how one can launch surveys at unparalleled scale.